Mingqian-Li/Fairness-annual-review/Readme.md

 * [Future](#future)
 * [Performance](#performance)
 ## General info
-This project mainly focus on fairness improvement.
+This project mainly focuses on building multi-task learning framework for developing Genetic Risk Score (GRS) Models of T1D.

 ## Technologies
 Project is created with: